-EBITDA, which is also a non-GAAP measure, represents earnings before interest, taxes, depreciation and amortization recalculated on a 12 month trailing basis giving proforma effect to acquisitions and divestitures.
-Superior LP's calculation of EBITDA may differ from similar calculations used by comparable entities.
+EBITDA represents earnings before interest, taxes, depreciation and amortization calculated on a 12 month trailing basis giving pro forma effect to acquisitions and divestitures and is used by Superior to calculate its debt covenants and other credit information and is not a defined performance measure under GAAP.
+Superior's calculation of EBITDA may differ from similar calculations used by comparable entities.